 - Buy out Bonds/Personal Retirement Bonds.

 If you happen to have different pension arrangements, you are required to have a separate PAO for each one of them.
 However, benefits accumulated under the Social Welfare Act and disability benefits are not included.
 Contact our separation and divorce advisors for more information.

 Two main factors are important to the court; The “relevant period” and the “relevant percentage”.
 The relevant period refers to the fact that benefits accumulated after separation can’t be shared.
-Also you will have the option to exchange another asset, instead of keeping the current pension’s benefits.
+Also, you will have the option to exchange another asset, instead of keeping the current pension’s benefits.

 - The period of measurable service over which the designated benefit is deemed to have accrued is the period commencing on 1st January 2009 and ending on 1st January 2020.